Skip to main content

 Connecticut Statute of Limitations for Product Defects

-Statutes of limitations on civil cases such as product defects are intended to create general fairness and reliability when it comes to filing lawsuits.
-Plaintiffs are required to decide whether to file a lawsuit or not in a timely matter.
-On the other hand, potential defendants should receive notice that they may have committed some harm against another party.
-The limitation ensures they will not have a legal matter hanging over their head indefinitely.
+If you’re hurt by a product, you have a limited time to file a civil lawsuit.
+Statutes of limitations on civil cases, such as product defects, create general fairness and reliability when it comes to filing lawsuits.
+Plaintiffs must decide whether to file a lawsuit or not in a timely matter.

 Statute of Repose

-Connecticut Product Defect Statute of Limitations
+Connecticut Product Defect Statutes of Limitations

 The following table lists the main provisions of Connecticut’s statute of limitations for product liability laws, while additional background information follows.
 See FindLaw’s Product Liability section for more information.

-Statute Conn.
+Conn.
 Gen. Stat.
 Sec.
 52-577a

 Note: Because of how important it is to understand the specific statute of limitation in the state where a lawsuit may be filed, you’ll want to seek legal advice as soon as possible after suffering an injury from a defective or dangerous product.
 And while full legal representation always comes with a price, you can get started today with a free legal review of your potential claim.
 Contact a Connecticut product liability attorney or conduct your own legal research to verify the state law(s) you are researching.